flinc/flinc-mini-map/README.md

 * `PUSHER_SECRET` - see above

-* `FLINC_MINI_MAP_EMAILS` - A string of email addresses, concatenated with pipes`, like `user1@example.org|user2@example.org|user3@example.org`.
+* `FLINC_MINI_MAP_EMAILS` - A string of email addresses, concatenated with pipes, like `user1@example.org|user2@example.org|user3@example.org`.
 These are used the identify the drivers of the car.
 Also each car gets a gravatar image based on its current driver's email address.